eru2024/laskarai-mlt-predictiveanalytics/laporan_submission.md

 </div>
 <br>

 This project is focused on **Lack of Effective Cancellation Prediction** as one of root causes of high booking cancellation rate.
 The diagram above shows this project approach to address the root cause.
-This diagram illustrates a logical flow: recognizing that the Lack of Effective Cancellation Prediction is a core Root Cause of problems for hotels, identifying the key Problem Statements that need to be answered to enable prediction, setting clear Goals to address these problems, and outlining concrete Solution Statements (steps) using data analysis and machine learning techniques to achieve those goals.Explanation is below.
+This diagram illustrates a logical flow: recognizing that the Lack of Effective Cancellation Prediction is a core Root Cause of problems for hotels, identifying the key Problem Statements that need to be answered to enable prediction, setting clear Goals to address these problems, and outlining concrete Solution Statements (steps) using data analysis and machine learning techniques to achieve those goals.
+Explanation is below.

 ### Problem Statements